intika/Librefox/README.md

 Installation Instructions
 --------------------------
-**WARNING:** in the current state of the project Librefox is replacing Firefox (because currently Librefox is a patched Firefox version), therefore if you already have a Firefox profile, that profile will be used and temporary files will be removed (cookies and current session), make sure to backup your current Firefox's profile before using Librefox.
+**WARNING:** in the current state of the project Librefox is a set of configuration files for Firefox (awaiting a correct build of the project), therefore if you already have a Firefox profile, that profile will be used and temporary files will be removed (cookies and current session), make sure to backup your current Firefox's profile before using Librefox.
-Using Librefox simultaneously with Firefox is possilbe through a different profile you can follow [this wiki](https://www.ghacks.net/2008/05/29/run-multiple-firefox-profiles-simultaneously/) to do so (don't install Librefox in this case, use it directly from the extracted directory). **Future Librefox version** will be independant from Firefox and therefore solve this issue.
+Using Librefox simultaneously with Firefox is possilbe through a different profile you can follow [this wiki](https://www.ghacks.net/2008/05/29/run-multiple-firefox-profiles-simultaneously/) to do so. **Future Librefox version** will be independant from Firefox and therefore solve this issue.

 **Windows**
+- Download and install the last version of Firefox [x32 release](https://download-installer.cdn.mozilla.net/pub/firefox/releases/64.0/win32/en-US/Firefox%20Setup%2064.0.exe) or [x64 release](https://download-installer.cdn.mozilla.net/pub/firefox/releases/64.0/win64/en-US/Firefox%20Setup%2064.0.exe)
-- Download the zip file according to your architecture (x64/x32) and extract it
+- Download [Librefox](https://github.com/intika/Librefox/releases/download/Librefox-v2.1-v64.0.0/Librefox-2.1-Firefox-Windows-64.0.0.zip) zip file and extract it
-- You can use directly Librefox by running 'extracted-file/core/firefox.exe'
-- You can as well install/replace your current Firefox by running setup.exe
+- Locate Firefox's installation directory (where the firefox.exe is located) `C:\Program Files\Mozilla Firefox\` or `C:\Program Files (x86)\Mozilla Firefox\` or `Tor-Install-Directory\Browser\`
+- Copy the extracted Librefox files to the install directory

 **Linux**
+- Download and extract the last version of Firefox [x32 release](https://download-installer.cdn.mozilla.net/pub/firefox/releases/64.0/linux-i686/en-US/firefox-64.0.tar.bz2) or [x64 release](https://download-installer.cdn.mozilla.net/pub/firefox/releases/64.0/linux-x86_64/en-US/firefox-64.0.tar.bz2)
-- Download the tar.xz file according to your architecture (x64/x32) and extract it
+- Download [Librefox](https://github.com/intika/Librefox/releases/download/Librefox-v2.1-v64.0.0/Librefox-2.1-Firefox-Linux-64.0.0.zip) zip file and extract it
+- Copy the extracted Librefox files to the newly downloaded `firefox` directory
-- You can use directly Librefox by running 'extracted-file/firefox'
+- You can use directly Librefox by running 'firefox/firefox'
-- You can as well create a shortcut to 'extracted-file/firefox' to open Librefox easily.
+- You can as well create a shortcut to 'firefox/firefox' to open Librefox easily.

 **Mac**
+- Download and install the [last version of Firefox](https://download-installer.cdn.mozilla.net/pub/firefox/releases/64.0/mac/en-US/Firefox%2064.0.dmg)
-- Download the dmg package and open it
+- Download [Librefox](https://github.com/intika/Librefox/releases/download/Librefox-v2.1-v64.0.0/Librefox-2.1-Firefox-Mac-60.4.0.zip) zip file and extract it
-- Open the application before installing it (check if it fit your need)
+- Locate Firefox's installation directory (`Applications/Firefox.app/Contents/Resources/` or `Applications/Tor Browser.app/Contents/Resources/`)
-- Copy the Librefox-Firefox to applications directory
+- Copy the extracted files to the install directory

 Edit Locked Settings
 --------------------